Are your Channel Incentive Programs Producing any ROI or Increasing Partner Commitment?

 Let’s say a specific partner generated the most revenue for your company in the past four years ($3 million) last quarter.
 So, in order to maintain similar (or better) results for next quarter, your incentive program mandates at least $4 million to be generated in revenue to qualify for $500,000 in MDF (market development funds).

-This strategy (for improving partner performance) is likely to discourage participation because you’re essentially penalizing partners that are performing well.
+This strategy (for improving partner performance and increase partner commitment) is likely to discourage participation.
+The reason being, you’re essentially penalizing partners that are performing well.
 Requiring rigid percentage growth over a one-quarter period is often interpreted as exploiting partners’ success, and can easily deter the value they share with your company.

 Solutions #1: Include Partners in the Program Building Process

 Communicate with partners that are performing well, and allow them to help direct the way you design their incentives.
-Give partners the opportunity to suggest the type of incentive(s) that will best help them grow and generate more sales internally.
+To increase partner commitment, give partners the opportunity to suggest the type of incentive(s) that will best help them grow and generate more sales internally.
 Listen to their pain points, weaknesses, roadblocks and realistic parameters for program eligibility.
-This approach in channel management is drastically underused, which is an unfortunate reality due to the two-way benefits and opportunities it provides both businesses with.
+This approach in channel management is drastically underused.
+This is an unfortunate reality due to the two-way benefits and opportunities it provides both businesses with.

 Problem #2: Targeting Exclusively Top-Tier Performers